How to Play Phase 10?

 How many cards do you get in Phase 10?

 Each player is dealt 10 cards in a round of Phase 10.

 Can I play Phase 10 online for free?

 Yes.
-There is an official licensed version of Phase 10 made by Magmic Inc for iOS and Android, which is free with advertisements included.
+There is an officially licensed version of Phase 10 made by Magmic Inc. for iOS and Android, which is free with advertisements included.

 What is the best Phase 10 app?

-The Phase 10 app by Magmic Inc for iOS and Android is the best designed app experience of Phase 10.
+The original Phase 10 app by Mattel for iOS and Android is the best-designed app experience of this game in our opinion.